noahmtnr/ines-autonomous-dispatching/README.md

 The rankings always show the best agent on rank 1.

 **Detailled Individual Testing**
 The dashboard can be used to visually understand the actions that our trained agent has taken in test orders.
-It consists if two tabs: static and interactive.
-The static visualization shows the route the agent has taken on the map of New York, as well as some order statistics such as number of actions taken.
+To open the dashboard locally in your browser, you just need to run the file double_trouble.py.
+The dashboard consists of two tabs: static and interactive.
+The static visualization shows the route that the agent has taken on the map of New York, as well as some order statistics such as number of actions taken.
 In the interactive tab, the user can manually perform actions and compare them to the actions taken by the agent on different test cases.
 The following GIF demonstrates how to operate in the interactive tab:

 ![](https://github.com/noahmtnr/ines-autonomous-dispatching/blob/comments/Dashboard.gif)